 So, the various types of cross browser testing that you can perform using LambdaTest includes:

-- Real time live interactive testing on mobile and desktop devices.
+- Live testing on mobile and desktop devices.

 - Visual UI testing to find out regression bugs using Screenshot testing, responsive testing, and Smart Testing.

 Apart from real time testing where you get access to a real machine running choice of virtual environment, you can also log bugs directly to your favourite project management tool through easy integrations.